 Negotiating is not an acquired skill; it is actually distinctive in every person, so whether you like it or not, you are a negotiator and you definitely use negotiation techniques almost every day of your life.
 As kids we negotiate with our playmates, trading cards, toys or even candies.
 As adults, we negotiate with our boss when we ask for a salary increase.
 Having mentioned such situations, negotiation is really a part of our life and in all aspects of it, be it in the work place with colleagues, at home with family and maybe even friends.

-To further your knowledge in negotiations, know that there are actually two types of it and they are used in certain levels or situations by people who often have to negotiate especially when it comes to work or business.
+To further your knowledge and skills in negotiations, it is important to know that there are actually two types of negotiating.
+Each is used in certain levels or situations by people who often have to negotiate especially when it comes to work or business.

 The first type of negotiation is the integrative negotiation, also known as principled negotiation, cooperative bargaining or win-win negotiation.
 Integrative negotiation is as type or style of negotiation wherein the parties cooperate in order for them to reach a pleasing agreement for all those involved.
 The approach of this type of negotiation is non-competitive; instead both parties are working on looking for a resolution for the conflict, trying to come up with an advantageous outcome for both.
 Also, the integrative negotiation usually takes place in negotiations where there are numerous things that should be negotiated or talked about.